szjani/predaddy/src/predaddy/messagehandling/README.md

 );
 ```

-Hint: Feel free to implement any configuration file reading utility class which provides the properly built `Configuration` object.
+Hint: Feel free to implement a configuration file reading utility class that provides the properly built `Configuration` object.

 ### Registering handlers